onedata/onedata-documentation/doc/using_onedata/metadata.md

 * JSON
 * RDF

-In each of these backends, user can store any properly formatted JSON or RDF documents which can be modified and retrieved using the [REST API](../../advanced/rest/oneprovider/overview.md).
+In each of these backends, user can store any properly formatted metadaate documents, which can be modified and retrieved using the [REST API](../../advanced/rest/oneprovider/overview.md) or in the future in the Graphical User Interface.